Youth, A Narrative; and Two Other Stories

-Youth, a Narrative; and Two Other Stories is a collection of three works of short fiction, originally serialized in Blackwood’s Magazine.
+Youth, a Narrative; and Two Other Stories is a collection of three works of short fiction by Joseph Conrad, originally serialized in Blackwood’s Magazine.
 The volume was published in 1902 by William Blackwood and Sons.

-The collection includes “Heart of Darkness”, considered one of the finest examples of modern fiction.
+The collection includes the novella "Heart of Darkness", considered one of the finest examples of modern fiction.

 Stories

 The three stories that appear in Youth, a Narrative were serialized in Blackwood’s Magazine previous to their collection.
 The month and date of their first serialization appears below after the title.